PhoenixTales/phoenix-docs/vision/vision-of-gothic.md

 Conclusions: As you are playing a role in a story, Story is by definition "the heart" of rpgs, thus an rpg has to be story-driven.
+It should be simple to play with the most intuitive user interface imagineable while still being a complex roleplaying game underneath.